deepanshubajaj/GeekyShop-WebApp/README.md

 ---

-**Note:** No contributions are currently accepted for this project.
-Feel free to use or explore the code as you wish, but please note that modifications or additions are not allowed unless explicitly authorized by the owner.
+**Note:** **No contributions are currently accepted for this project.** Feel free to use or explore the code as you wish, but please note that modifications or additions are not allowed unless explicitly authorized by the owner - **Deepanshu Bajaj**.

 ## 📃 License

 This project is **"All Rights Reserved"**.
-You may not use, modify, or distribute this code without the explicit permission of the owner.
+You may not use, modify, or distribute this code without the explicit permission of the owner - **Deepanshu Bajaj**.